How to Spend 3 Days in Venice

 Afternoon: Get Lost in Venice’s Streets

 You’ll inevitably get lost somewhere along the maze that is Venice’s streets.
 Embrace it.
 Enjoy it.
 This can take you far from the beaten path and you can discover some really special places.
 You never know what you may find.
 Also, if you are looking take home some Murano glass or a new leather wallet, it is best done away from the Rialto Bridge or Piazzo San Marco, as prices are often hiked up on prime tourists routes.

 All that wondering is sure to make you hungry and thirsty, so keep an eye out for pizza and aperitivo bars.
 And make sure to stop for photos when you cross over the always breathtaking Grand Canal.

 Dinner: When you’ve gotten your bearings once again, slip over to the quiet Ristorante Antica Sacrestia on Calle della Corona, only a 5-minute walk from Piazza San Marco.
 The perfect place for a romantic dinner without breaking the bank, and they were kind enough to tolerate our relatively lively group when we came barrelling through their doors.
 Expect good quality classics and superb service, oh, and a wine list to die for.

-For museum lovers, you might feel spoilt for choice by what Venice has to offer, and luckily, even those who might usually rather spend their time shopping are likely to find one that peaks their interest.
+For museum lovers, you might feel spoilt for choice by what Venice has to offer, and luckily, even those who might usually rather spend their time shopping are likely to find one that piques their interest.
 My favourite was Gallerie dell’Accademia, featuring pre-19th-century art such as that from Bellini, Titian, Tintoretto, Veronese, and Canaletto.
 Go in the morning before it becomes too crowded to truly enjoy.